cockroachlabs/workshop_labs/topology-patterns/labs.md

 ```

 Check the Admin UI - you might have to use a different port as the host bound to port 8080 died.
 Use port 8180 instead.
-In 2 minutes, 3 nodes will be set to **Dead**, and CockroachDB will start replicating the ranges into the remaining regions.
+In a little over a minute, 3 nodes will be set to **Dead**, and CockroachDB will start replicating the ranges into the remaining regions.

 ![dead-nodes](/media/dead-nodes.png)